-- You use your pre-tax benefits card to pay for the expense and go home.
+- Then, you use your pre-tax benefits card to pay for the expense.

-- A few days pass and you receive a “request for substantiation”.
+- A few days later, you receive a “request for substantiation”.

-- You think back to your purchase and aren’t sure why you’re receiving a request for substantiation, since your card went through and you were confident it was eligible.
+- You aren’t sure why you’re receiving a request for substantiation since your card went through and you were confident it was eligible.